awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/200_AWS_Resource_Optimization/README.md

 ## Prerequisites
 - Root user access to the master account
-- Valid EC2 key for the instance where the CloudWatch agent will be installed
 - Enable AWS Resource Optimization at *AWS Cost Explorer > Recommendations* no additional cost.

 ## Permissions required